be2rlab/MSDM-SLAM/README.md

 - A robust and accurate SLAM system with enhanced version of ORB-SLAM3.
 - Supporting 2D LiDAR mapping and navigation on occupancy grid.

-A ROS node for generating scaled metric depth estimation using MiDaS from https://github.com/isl-org/MiDaS and to generate point cloud of the estimated metric depth point cloud.
+One of the nodes in this pipeline is a ROS node for generating scaled metric depth estimation using MiDaS from https://github.com/isl-org/MiDaS and to generate point cloud of the estimated metric depth point cloud.
+Scaling process can be done using both of depth values from RGB-D camera or from features from Visual SLAM system.

-To use it PyTorch +1.7 should be there with CUDA +11.0.
+To use that node PyTorch +1.7 should be there with CUDA +11.0.

 ### Run Depth Only
 ~~~